quarkslab/sspam/README.md

 ------------

-* You can install sympy and astunparse with `pip install -r requirements.txt`
+* You can install sympy and astunparse with `pip install -r requirements.txt` Be careful to use pip for Python 2.7!

 * To install z3, you can either:
  * Compile it from [source](https://github.com/Z3Prover/z3)